for Blind & Vision-Impaired Hams

 A webSDR is a software-defined amateur radio receiver that can be operated remotely over the Internet.
 Multiple hams can use a single webSDR receiver independently.
 For example, 20 operators around the world might use a webSDR receiver at the same time, each tuning and listening to a different station.

-They are open for free use by anyone with a Java-capable browser and a broadband Internet connection.
+They are open for free use by anyone with a broadband Internet connection.
 A ham license is not required.

 This article is about the accessibility of webSDR receivers for blind and vision-impaired operators.